psilospore/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

   - The [servant][hackage:servant] ecosystem is built around parsing Haskell datatypes from path components, query parameters, HTTP headers, and more.

-The common theme between all these libraries is that they sit on the boundary between your Haskell application and the external world.
+The common theme between all these libraries is that they sit on the boundary between your application and the external world.
 That world doesn’t speak in product and sum types, but in streams of bytes, so there’s no getting around a need to do some parsing.
 Doing that parsing up front, before acting on the data, can go a long way toward avoiding many classes of bugs, some of which might even be security vulnerabilities.

 One drawback to this approach of parsing everything up front is that it sometimes requires values be parsed long before they are actually used.
 In a dynamically-typed language, this can make keeping the parsing and processing logic in sync a little tricky without extensive test coverage, much of which can be laborious to maintain.
 However, with a static type system, the problem becomes marvelously simple, as demonstrated by the `NonEmpty` example above: if the parsing and processing logic go out of sync, the program will fail to even compile.